yehia67/documentation/utils/0.1/community/raspberry-pi-pub-sub/overview.md

 # Raspberry Pi sensor data publisher

-**This application sends real-time temperature data (the current temperature in Celsius) from a Raspberry Pi to the Devnet Tangle every minute.
-Then, it subscribes to the event stream (ZMQ) on another Devnet node and triggers a message to let you know when it receives the data.**
+**Devices often need to share data so they can process and act on it.
+In this guide, you use a Raspberry Pi to send real-time temperature data (the current temperature in Celsius) to the Devnet Tangle every minute.
+Then, you subscribe to the event stream (ZMQ) on a Devnet node so know when it receives the data.**

 :::info:Go to GitHub
 For quickstart instructions or to read the source code, [go to the GitHub repository](https://github.com/iota-community/raspberrypi-pubsub).